-The levels of flood risk identified by the SFRA were a key informant of land uses in Flood Zones A and B. The Justification Test is required to be passed whereby highly vulnerable 10 levels of flood risk identified by the SFRA were a key informant of land uses in Flood Zones A and B. The Justification Test is required to be passed whereby highly vulnerable 10 levels of flood risk identified by the SFRA were a key informant of land uses in Flood Zones A and B. The Justification Test is required to be passed whereby highly vulnerable 10 levels of flood risk identified by the SFRA were a key informant of land uses in Flood Zones A and B. The Justification Test is required to be passed whereby highly vulnerable 10 levels and land uses are being proposed on lands in Flood Zone A or whereby highly and/or less vulnerable land uses are being proposed on lands in Flood Zone B. Although Stage 3 detailed flood risk assessment has not been required for the Plan-preparation process thus far, it may be required for individual projects following adoption of the Plan.
-Table 8 provides justification tests for the Plan as required.
+The levels of flood risk identified by the SFRA were a key informant of land uses in Flood Zones A and B. The Justification Test is required to be passed whereby highly vulnerable land uses are being proposed on lands in Flood Zone A or whereby highly and/or less vulnerable land uses are being proposed on lands in Flood Zone B. Although Stage 3 detailed flood risk assessment has not been required for the Plan-preparation process thus far, it may be required for individual projects following adoption of the Plan.
+Table 8 provides justification tests for the Draft Plan as required.